 The desire of Christians for a more effective Church was evident in increased piety.
 Pilgrimage to the Holy Land expanded after safer routes through Hungary developed from 1000.
 There was increasingly articulate piety within the knighthood and the developing devotional and penitential practices of the aristocracy created a fertile ground for crusading appeals.
 Crusaders’ motivations may never be understood.
 One factor may have been spiritual – a desire for penance through warfare.
 The historian Georges Duby’s explanation was that the crusades offered economic advancement and social status for younger; landless sons of the aristocracy.

 This has been challenged by other academics because it does not account for the wider kinship groups in Germany and Southern France.
 The anonymous Gesta Francorum talks about the economic attraction of gaining “great booty”.
 This was true to an extent, but the rewards often did not include the seizing of land, as fewer crusaders settled than returned.

 Another explanation was an adventure and enjoyment of warfare.
-But the deprivations the crusaders experienced and the costs they incurred weigh against this.
-One sociological explanation was that crusaders had no choice as they were embedded in extended patronage systems and obliged to follow their feudal lords.
+But the deprivations the crusaders experienced and the costs they incurred weighed against this.
+One sociological explanation was that the crusaders had no choice as they were embedded in extended patronage systems and obliged to follow their feudal lords.

 The Disintegration of the Muslim World in the Late 11th-12th century